yekrangiariana/un-aligned-hugo/content/posts/2021-03-15-donne-no-man-is-an-island-and-feeling-a-oneness-with-the-rest-of-humanity.md

 ---
 title: "John Donne's No Man is an Island: Feeling a Oneness With Humanity"
 date: 2021-03-15T08:38:21+02:00
-authors: ["alex.liberto"]
+authors: ["Alex Liberto"]
 url: "culture/donne-no-man-is-an-island-and-feeling-a-oneness-with-the-rest-of-humanity"
 categories:
   - "Culture"
 tags:
   - "John Donne"
   - "Literature"
 image: "/images/John-Donne.jpg"
 ---

 In today’s world besieged by isolationism, America First, Britain First, white supremacy, cyber bullying, homophobia, racism, vaccine tug-of-war, colonialist withdrawal symptoms (… shall I go on?) and the like, never before have the words of John Donne been more relevant; “No man is an island…”.
 In the age of Brexit, the very notion that every man is part of a greater humanity is a powerful assertion.

 However, the profound conviction that ‘every man is a piece of the continent, a part of the main’ has a far more universal metaphorical significance; a spiritual and existential significance.